 Prime Minister Shehbaz Sharif on Thursday vowed to bring those responsible for attacking Chinese nationals to justice.

-The prime minister also thanked China for its support and assistance to Pakistan during the Covid-19 pandemic by providing millions of vaccines and medical equipment along with the safe evacuation of Pakistani students from China.
-He hailed Chinese support in key projects, including the Karachi Circular Railway (KCR), Babusar Tunnel and a desalinization plant in Karachi.
-Responding, Yang Jiechi said that Pakistan would make social and economic strides under the dynamic leadership of Shehbaz Sharif.
+The prime minister also thanked China for its support and assistance to Pakistan during the COVID-19 pandemic by providing millions of vaccines and medical equipment along with the safe evacuation of Pakistani students in China.
+He also thanked China for key projects including Karachi Circular Railway (KCR), Babusar Tunnel, and the desalinization plant in Karachi.

-Shehbaz also talked about Indian brutalities in Occupied Kashmir and thanked China for its stance on the issue.
-The humanitarian and economic crisis in Afghanistan also came under discussion during the meeting.
+Premier also talked about Indian brutality in occupied Kashmir and thanked China for its stance on the issue.
+The humanitarian and economic crises in Afghanistan were also discussed in the meeting.

-During the meeting, the two sides concluded the following protocols: MoU on terms of reference/scope of works of G2G joint technical working group for realignment of Karakoram Highway from Thakot to Raikot, protocol on the sanitary and phytosanitary requirements for Rhodes grass exported from Pakistan to China, protocol on quarantine and health requirements for buffalo embryos to be exported from Pakistan to China and acceptance letter of 3,000 sets of the solar home system.
+A memorandum of understanding on terms of reference/scope of works of G2G joint technical working group for realignment of Karakoram Highway from Thakot to Raikot, protocol on the sanitary and phytosanitary requirements for Rhodes grass exported from Pakistan to China, protocol on quarantine and health requirements for buffalo embryos to be exported from Pakistan to China and acceptance letter of 3000 sets of solar home systems were concluded in the meeting.